 Without a rock plate, it features a very sensitive forefoot, but the stack height under the heel is huge, making it unstable and laterally tippy.
 The quick lace system with lace garage in the tongue is the quickest and easiest lacing system in our review, but the laces prove to be easy to break and not easy to fix.
 While the shoe is seemingly designed for wet conditions, it also doesn't drain well and getting it wet causes the insole liner to move around and scrunch up.
 Few would argue that these shoes are comfortable, but it is up to the individual to decide whether they match their running desires.

 The Speedcross 4 does not have a forefoot rock plate, like some of the shoes in this test, and relies instead on the EVA cushioning to absorb blows to the foot.
 In the forefoot, the amount of cushioning is minimal, giving it great sensitivity for running uphill, but not a ton of protection.
 Paradoxically, the heel has a ton of cushioning under it, making it nicely absorptive and protective for heel-first downhill running.
-While this combination might sound great, it makes this shoe the least stable in our review, which we will discuss later under stability.
+While this combination might sound great, it makes this shoe one of the least stable in our review, which we will discuss later under stability.

 The lugs themselves are now smaller, and there are only full arrow lugs on the outsole, not some that are cut in half on the edges like the older model sported.
 The Contagrip rubber used in this single piece outsole has also been updated for better traction in wet conditions, but this was the one area where this shoe simply didn't stick quite as well as the Roclite.
 Regardless, it is far more aggressive and grippy than even the very best of the rest, like the Nike Zoom Terra Kiger 4.